International

 Why does Trump, one of the most divisive figures in history, command such a hold on the minds of Americans?
 His rise to power in 2016, his shock win over Hillary Clinton to clinch the US presidency and his renewed bid against another female candidate is making us question as a society as to whether we even know each other in the first place.

 When Trump first came into the political scene, announcing his presidential candidacy on a sunny day in New York in 2015, a lot of people didn’t take him seriously.
 “We are going to make our country great again!” he announced to a cheering crowd.
 Basing his campaign on anti-immigration policies, opposition to trade agreements and other issues, and promises as absurd as building a “big beautiful wall” on the border with Mexico, he became the instant favourite and a crowd puller at his campaign speeches.
-In 2016, the liberal left of America stared in horror as Trump won the popular vote and edged out the fiery Clinton, who was banking on becoming the first woman president of the US.
+In 2016, the liberal left of America stared in horror as Trump won the electoral vote and edged out the fiery Clinton, who was banking on becoming the first woman president of the US.

 While I don’t want to dwell a lot on Trump’s first term as president, the end was rather harsh for him, as the COVID-19 crisis took over the world and with that, Trump’s hold on the American consciousness.
 From denouncing COVID-19 to fuelling anti-vaccination sentiments, Trump’s supporters showcased an extreme version of themselves that became unpalatable to everyone across the world dealing with the adverse effects of the pandemic.